zowe/docs-site/docs/user-guide/k8s-introduction.md

 ## Known limitations

 - IP Explorer App Framework application is not currently available in Kubernetes deployment.
-- You may have an issue that API Catalog is not showing up in Zowe Desktop.
-Temporary mitigation is restarting the api-catalog Pod.
+- You may encounter an issue that API Catalog is not showing up in Zowe Desktop.
+You can restart the api-catalog Pod as a temporary mitigation.
-- You may have an issue using API Catalog Try Out function.
+- You may encounter an issue when using the API Catalog Try Out function.
 The test server is not reachable from your browser.